-If you haven’t experienced motion sickness, it doesn’t mean you never will – it’s possible that you’re just yet to be subjected to conditions that your body doesn’t like.
-That’s why it’s important to be prepared with these simple tips, and know what to do if they don’t work!
+If you haven’t experienced sea sickness (motion sickness), it doesn’t mean you never will – it’s possible that you’re just yet to be subjected to conditions that your body doesn’t like.
+That’s why it’s important to be prepared with these simple tips and know what to do if they don’t work!
 The jury’s still out on a couple of these suggestions, but if you HAVE experienced motion sickness while on a boat (or underwater), you’ll know that anything from a legit remedy to fabled folklore is worth trying!

 - Don’t look down.
 Just like on other forms of travel, looking down or reading on a boat is probably going to make you nauseous.
 It’s thought that motion sickness occurs when your eyes and your inner ear balance mechanism send different messages to your brain.
 In other words, if you’re looking at something stationary, like the floor of the boat, but your inner ear senses movement from the waves, you’re likely to be feeling the urge to purge pretty quickly.
 For this reason, prepare your gear BEFORE you hit the open water

 - Don’t drink and dive.
 Obviously, it would be foolish and dangerous to not be completely sober when you dive, and the same goes for a hangover.
 You’ll be dehydrated, fatigued, possibly nauseous, and all these factors will not only contribute to motion sickness but will increase the risks involved with diving.

 - Try to avoid medicating against motion sickness.
 Although tempting and seemingly the easiest option, anti-nausea medications can have side effects that may affect your alertness, making the dive too dangerous.
 If you must medicate, be sure to speak with your doctor first and trial the medication before diving to ensure you don’t suffer the side effects.